“I Have a Dream” Speech by Martin Luther King Jr.

 Also Read: Top Great Leaders of the World

 Greetings to all teachers and students gathered here.
-Today, I am standing before you to present the influence of Mahatma Gandhi´s ideas on the leader with a vision Martin Luther King Jr.
+Today, I am standing before you to present the influence of Mahatma Gandhi´s ideas on the leader Martin Luther King Jr.

 Martin Luther King Jr. was born in Atlanta, Georgia, on January 15, 1929.
 Across the pages of history, his role in the American Civil Rights Movement is evidence of his firm commitment to equality and justice.
 In his famous speech, ¨I Have a Dream¨, delivered during the March on Washington for Jobs and Freedom in 1963, Martin Luther King Jr embraced the philosophies and commitments of Mahatma Gandhi towards nonviolence, equality, and civil disobedience.
 Moreover, his vision for racial justice and a harmonious America was the best example to reflect his inspiration from Mahatma Gandhi.

-Addressing the masses during his march on Washington for Jobs and Freedom in 1963, Martin Luther King Jr.’s inspirational words echoed the vision of Mahatma Gandhi for a nation where individuals were judged by their character instead of the color of their skin.
+Addressing the masses during his march on Washington in 1963, Martin Luther King Jr.’s inspirational words echoed the vision of Mahatma Gandhi for a nation where individuals were judged by their character instead of their skin colour.
 His dream of a world where morality triumphed over superficial distinctions mirrored Gandhi´s emphasis on transcending external attributes in the pursuit of truth and justice.

 Voting rights were also part of King Luther Jr.´s broader vision.
 A lot of struggles were seen for voting rights during the Selma to Montgomery marches.
 But the king never left his principles for nonviolence.
 Marches that resonated with the spirit of satyagraha not only aimed to secure voting rights for African Americans but also to expose the injustice towards the democratic right.

 Gandhi´s principle of self-purification also played a role in building King´s leadership.
-Gandhi´s belief that the need of engagement of youths in nonviolent resistance needed to undergo a process of self-purification, and cultivation of inner strength was seen in his emphasizing thoughts where asked his followers to use their transformative power character of anger and frustration in the construction action.
+Gandhi believed that the need for engagement of youths in nonviolent resistance needed to undergo a process of self-purification.
+The cultivation of inner strength was seen in his emphasizing thoughts where he asked his followers to use their transformative power character of anger in the construction action.

 Also Read: Speech on Indian Independence